 Unfortunately, my obesity was not the only struggle I dealt with as a child, although I wish it was.
 When I was growing up, I was sexually molested for seven years by a former family member.

 Unfortunately, my obesity was not the only struggle I dealt with as a child.
 When I was growing up, I was sexually molested for seven years by a former family member.
 While it certainly is difficult to admit and open up about, I am ready to share my story in hopes of helping me move on as well as help others who have gone through something similar.

-When I was younger, the idea of sharing my secret of being sexually molested was haunting.
-While I wanted to say something, it seemed easier to just bury it deep inside and act as if nothing ever happened.
+When I was younger, the idea of sharing my secret was haunting.
+What would happen if I said something?
+Was I going to be blamed?
+What will my friends think?
+Did it actually happen?
+If it happened, why did I wait so long to say anything?
+When it came down to it, it just seemed easier to bury it deep inside and act as if nothing happened so that's what I did.
+I got decent grades, was active in all sorts of activities in school and had a big group of friends.
+No one ever expected anything.
 I mean, the feelings and thoughts were bound to be forgotten eventually, right?
 Wrong.
-One day though, after staying silent for 12 years, I couldn't take it anymore; I finally told my mom what happened and while it was the hardest thing I have ever had to do, it also felt like a weight had been lifted off my shoulders.
+One day, I couldn't take it anymore and simply snapped.
+I finally told my mom what happened and while it was the hardest thing I have ever to do, it also felt like a weight had been lifted off my shoulders.
+At least initially.